Achievement and College Admission Tests

 Two college admission tests, the ACT with Essay and the SAT with Essay, have been approved by the NC Division of Non-Public Education to fulfill the state’s yearly testing requirement.

-- PSAT The PSAT is usually taken in the tenth or eleventh grades and is offered once a year in October.
+- The PSAT is usually taken in the tenth or eleventh grades and is offered once a year in October.
 Juniors must take the test to be eligible for National Merit Scholarships.
 Other scholarships may also be based on these scores.
 Unlike the SAT, local high schools can control who takes the test.
 To register, contact a local high school (private schools are more likely to be cooperative) in late August or early September to ask if your student can take the test with them.
 For information on which schools give the test, call 609-771-7070.
-The cost is around $20.00.
 The PSAT code for NC is 99 34 99.

 - SAT subject tests cover specific subject areas.
 Some colleges may require some of these for admission, especially from homeschoolers.
 These tests are given in conjunction with the SAT.
 You can take up to three a day, but you may do better taking them one at a time.
 However, there is separate registration fee for each day you test, as well as a fee for the test itself.
-The SAT code is 970 000.
+The SAT homeschool code is 970 000.
 To register go to collegeboard.com.